Clear Day after Calbuco Eruption

 Today was the first clear day in Bariloche since Saturday!
-The skies were blue, there was minimal volcanic ash in the air, and you could see for miles.
+The skies were blue, there was minimal volcanic ash in the air from Volcano Calbuco’s eruption, and you could see for miles.
 I was happy and decided to take a day trip to Llao Llao (pronounced yow, yow) and Puerto Pañuelo in the Andes foothills.

 Puerto Pañuelo is on Nahuel Huapi Lake near Llao Llao.
-It’s a departure point for boats crossing the lakes between Argentinian and Chilean Patagonia.
-The isolated area is gorgeous and deserves to go on the list of the best places in the world to escape.
+It’s a departure point for boats that cross the lakes between Argentinian and Chilean Patagonia.
+The area is gorgeous beyond words, and deserves to go on a list of the best and most isolated places in the world to escape.
 Really, no one could ever find you there!

-Llao Llao has an interesting history.
+Llao Llao Hotel has an interesting history.
 The hotel was built in 1939 and constructed almost entirely of wood.
 It was destroyed by fire the same year.
-A year later it was rebuilt out of reinforced concrete and stone.
+A year later, it was rebuilt out of reinforced concrete and stone.
 In 1976, it closed due to a lack of maintenance funds.
-For years after its closure vandals robbed the abandoned hotel and it suffered from neglect.
+After its closure, the neglected hotel was abandoned and robbed by vandals.

-In 1993 Llao Llao reopened after a complete renovation by its new owner, CEI Citicorp Holdings SA.
+Llao Llao reopened in 1993 after a complete renovation by new owner, CEI Citicorp Holdings SA.
 Citicorp acquired the hotel as compensation for holdings in Argentinian government bonds.

 Hiking around Llao Llao was a day well spent.
-It’s one of the most beautiful places I’ve seen in South America.
+It’s one of the most beautiful places seen in my travels throughout South America or anywhere in the world.
 When I arrived back in Bariloche it was a lively scene with people out and about.
-Everyone seemed overjoyed to be free of ashy skies and able to spend time outside having dinner, shopping, and visiting their friends.
-Hopefully the next few days will be clear, so I can experience more of this very beautiful part of Argentina.
+Everyone was overjoyed to be free of ashy skies and able to spend time outside having dinner, shopping, and visiting friends.
+Hopefully it will remain clear for the next few days, so I can experience more of this very beautiful part of Argentina.